tanyipeng834/FreshGO/README.md

 - Kong’s Bot detection and rate limiting was used to prevent any bot attacks, DoS attack, and limit login attempts in case an attacker tries to brute force through the login.
 - Key-auth plugin was also used to add another layer of security by allowing only users with an api key belonging to Driver type consumer to access the microservices through kong.

-2. Driver microservice is coded in Java SpringBoot.
-This is to highlight that the microservices are language agnostic.
-3. To handle exceptions in business logic, Error handling is implemented if username or password is incorrect when logging in.
+2. To handle exceptions in business logic, Error handling is implemented if username or password is incorrect when logging in.
 User will be notified of the incorrect username or password

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Scenario 2

-Driver views map of all his parcels for delivery
+Farmers receive low-supply crop updates on demand to maintain adequate inventory

 <div align="center">
 	<img src="images/user_scenario2.png" alt="Logo" width="600" height="300">